Walpole, Massachusetts: History

-It started out as a territory that was claimed by the Neponset Native American tribe.
+It started out as a territory that was claimed by the Neponset band of the Massachusett Native American tribe.
 The Neponset tribe officially claimed the area that is now Walpole, and some of its surrounding territory, in 1635.
 The town of Dedham was not included in this claim, so they began to negotiate with the Neponset tribe to gain land.
 In 1636, a deal was made between the town of Dedham and the Neponsets to grant Dedham lands that now comprise the towns of Walpole, Norwood, Westwood, Medfield, Norfolk and Dover as well as Dedham.
 The land given to Dedham in this deal currently includes parts of 16 different towns.

 After the territory was bought from Dedham, the saw mill industry began to rise in the area.
 The first saw mill in Walpole was built near what is now School Meadow Brook and the Neponset River.
 It was located in the area that is now the Walpole Town Forest.
 The mill was built and later owned by Joshua Fisher and Major Eleazer Lusher, two wealthy men of Dedham.

 On May 13, 1717, Dedham's Town Meeting voted to allow those in outlying areas to stop paying for the central village's minister and to move the school around town seasonally.
 When residents of the sawmill village asked to establish their own church, however, the Town voted not to allow it on March 7, 1721.
 Two months later, on May 15, 1721, the same residents presented a petition asking to be set off as their own town.
 Town Meeting once again rejected their request.

 Soon residents of the other outlying areas began joining forces with them.
 Finally, with the urging of the Great and General Court, the new town of Walpole was created in May 1724.
 The town was named after Sir Robert Walpole.

 After its incorporation, Walpole had a role in the events leading up to the American Revolutionary War.
 The citizens opposed taxes imposed by the British government.
 They sent a representative, Joshua Clapp, to the state meetings at Faneuil Hall in Boston.
 These meetings were to discuss how Massachusetts was going to keep its residents safe and peaceful during the events of the American Revolutionary War.
 In 1775, Walpole sent 157 men to the Battle of Lexington and Concord.
 These men were led by Captain Seth Bullard.
 In December 1777, a British fleet of ships came into Narragansett Bay and anchored in Newport Harbor in Rhode Island.
 Walpole sent two groups of minutemen, consisting of 65 men in total, to help with the situation.
 These men were led by Joshua Clapp, and Oliver Clapp.
 They stayed in Rhode Island to defend the port for three weeks.